srbmaury/Chatters/README.md

 - Change their password
 - Update their profile picture and bio
 - Check each other's profile
-- See last seen of others
+- See last login time of others
 - See own email
 - See when their account was created